celxkodez/internet-projects-test/README.md

 after that, visit you can view the application on your local machine with http://127.0.0.1:8000/ or http://localhost:8000/

-if everything this is successful, visiting that url should return a json response object with ``{"message": "application is up"}``.
+if everything this is successful, visiting that url show a valid web page
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first